torymac1/HeapSentry/Demo/README.md

 sudo rmmod kernel_space
 ```

-If you don't need printed information in terminal, you can just ignore the firs command "cd Demo", and follow same commands shown above.
+If you don't need these printed information in terminal, you can just ignore the first command "cd Demo", and run other commands shown above.

 ### More details